brettdavies/yt_dlp_async/docs/db_schema.md

 # Database Schema Documentation

 This document provides a comprehensive overview of the database schema used in the project.
-The schema is designed to store and manage data related to YouTube videos and ESPN events, including metadata, tags, thumbnails, and associated event information.
+The schema is designed to store and manage data related to YouTube videos, including metadata, tags, and thumbnails.

 ---